rackerlabs/technical-blog/_posts/2020-02-25-overview-of-IAM-in-oracle-cloud-infrastructure.md

 #### Resource limits

-An IAM limit is the quota on IAM resources that controls the maximum number of Compute instances in the availability domain.
+An IAM limit is the IAM resources quota that controls the maximum number of Compute instances in the availability domain.

 To view the tenancy's limits and usage by region, perform the following steps:

-1. Open the Console.
+1. Open the IAM console.
 2. Open the **User** menu and click **Tenancy**.
 3. Click **Service Limits**.